TypesettingTools/CoffeeFlux-Aegisub-Scripts/README.md

 Dialog Swapper
 ==========================

-Nudge is an automation script for Aegisub that lets you **create your own hotkeyable macros for common tag modifications** like nudging a line up and down, increasing the brightness of signs or cycling through a predefined set of blur states.
+Dialog Swapper is an automation script for Aegisub that lets you quickly swap between multiple lines of text.

 Requirements
 ------------